 - All trips are paid for or subsidised if requested; to allow a level of equality and a broadening of experiences. - Breakfast Club and after school clubs are free to all; this means children are fed and settled before they start their day.
-It also supports parents who are trying to get back to work /stay in employment to do so without the added pressure of childcare. - We support children's behaviour with a proven behaviour management system: (currently 100% with a behaviour support level are disadvantaged pupils). - All staff are familiar with Norfolk Steps with SLT trained as tutors; this supports the careful de-escalation of behaviour. - The Deputy and SRB Lead are trained Mental Health Champions. - The Head is a trained Domestic Violence Champion. - The Head and Deputy have Trauma and Adverse Childhood Experience (ACEs) training.
-Teaching Assistants are trained to provide a morning 'check-in' for children considered vulnerable. - CLIPs are used to strengthen oracy and encourage full participation in collaborative learning. - We employ an Art Therapist, Lucy, to deliver specific interventions. - Covid Procedure Keeper-SLT continue to greet all children at the front door every day building relationships. - A school librarian strengthens children's access to reading and writing - An Emotional Support Professional provides children with a safe space to talk, also working to improve attendance and offering family support
+It also supports parents who are trying to get back to work /stay in employment to do so without the added pressure of childcare. - We support children's behaviour with a proven behaviour management system: (currently 100% with a behaviour support level are disadvantaged pupils). - We work closely with the Schools and Community Team to provide workshops for parents - The Deputy and SRB Lead are trained Mental Health Champions. - The Head is a trained Domestic Violence Champion. - The Head and Deputy have Trauma and Adverse Childhood Experience (ACEs) training.
+Teaching Assistants are trained to provide a morning 'check-in' for children considered vulnerable. - CLIPs are used to strengthen oracy and encourage full participation in collaborative learning. - Covid Procedure Keeper-SLT continue to greet all children at the front door every day building relationships. - A school librarian strengthens children's access to reading and writing - An Emotional Support Professional provides children with a safe space to talk, also working to improve attendance and offering family support